Netflix/vmaf/README.md

 Here 'cache_result' is either 'yes' or 'no', 'parallelize' is either 'yes' or 'no', similar as before.

 'feature_param_file' defines the set of features used.
-For example, both
+For example, both dictionaries

 `feature_dict = {'VMAF_feature':'all', }`